PROFILE - Grade 11

 Answer:

-The socially significant signs that determine the position of a person in society include
+Socially significant features that determine the position of a person in society include

 2) worldview